-To earn a Doctor of Philosophy degree a student must meet the requirements of both the University and the Department of Biology.
-The Department of Biology requirements are outlined below, along with a summary of the University requirements.
-Please refer to the Graduate Catalog for a complete description of University requirements and policies.
+To earn a Doctor of Philosophy degree a student must meet the requirements of both the university and the Department of Biology.
+The Department of Biology requirements are outlined below, along with a summary of the university requirements.
+Please refer to the graduate catalog for a complete description of University requirements and policies.

 Please note that graduate students must fulfill the requirements of the catalog that is current during the semester they begin their degree requirements.
-This is the case for both University and Department of Biology requirements.
+This is the case for both the university and the Department of Biology requirements.
 It is the student's responsibility to keep up with changes in requirements.